sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/polytutorial.rst

 .. end of output

-If you want more... `http://www.sagemath.org/doc/reference/geometry/sage/geometry/polyhedron/base.html  <http://www.sagemath.org/doc/reference/geometry/sage/geometry/polyhedron/base.html>`_is the first place you want to go.
+If you want more... :ref:`sage.geometry.polyhedron.base` is the first place you want to go.